TheShadowblast123/VimbreWriter/README.md

     - Unlike vi/vim, movement keys will wrap to the next line
-    - Due to line wrapping, you may find your cursor move up/down a line for commands that would otherwise leave you in the same position (such as `dd`)
+    - Due to line wrapping, you may find your cursor move up/down a line for commands that would otherwise leave you in the same position (such as `dd`) this has mostly been  mitigated but a side effect is `dd` will not deleted entire paragraphs

 vimbrewriter is new, so it is bound to have plenty of bugs.
 Please let me know if you run into anything!